amayagil/InsightsCannedDemo/Guide.md

 Let’s log into the Red Hat Products that you will use in this lab so they are ready to use.

-In this lab application based self-signed SSL certs are going be used, please note that they are being used and should accepted in order to complete the lab exercises.

-Let’s log into the Red Hat Products that you will use in this lab so they are ready to use.

 1. From the lab environment information page, copy the hostname of the Workstation system (it should be workstation-GUID.rhpds.opentlc.com where GUID matches your environment’s guid).
 2. Open a terminal window on your desktop environment and make sure you can SSH into the workstation host as you see below:
 3. [lab-user@localhost ~]$ ssh lab-user@workstation-GUID.rhpds.opentlc.com